psu1/Mask-RCNN/README.md

     python demo_video.py --video_file_path

+## Training

+The training schedule can be modified in `main.py`.

+The LEARNING_RATE, GPU_COUNT and other parameters can be set in `CocoConfig` of `main.py`.

-## Training on COCO
+For example, training on COCO dataset:
-Training and evaluation code is in main.py.
-You can run it from the command line as such:

     # Train a new model starting from pre-trained COCO weights
     python main.py train --dataset=/path/to/coco/ --model=coco